Public Interest Disclosure

-The Public Interest Disclosure Act 2010 commeneced on January 1, 2011 and replaced the Whistleblowers Protection Act 1994.
+The Public Interest Disclosure Act 2010 commenced on January 1, 2011, and replaced the Whistleblowers Protection Act 1994.

 - to promote the public interest by facilitating public interest disclosures of wrongdoing in the public sector;

 - to ensure that public interest disclosures are properly assessed and, when appropriate, properly investigated and dealt with;

 - to ensure that appropriate consideration is given to the interests of persons who are the subject of a public interest disclosure; and